ftaruc/ftaruc.github.io/_posts/2021-01-09-thoughts-into-new-year.markdown

 * Be employed as a data analyst, and continue to grow in my free time to transition into a career as a data scientist.

-Let's see what this year brings us.
+2020 was rather *interesting*... so let's see what this year brings us.